Akita Senbero

 • No regular holiday

-• URL: Yakiton Daikoku official website
+• URL: Yakiton Daikoku Official Website

 • gourmet site

-Kushizaru Akita store
+Kushizaru Akita branch

-From Akita City official website
+From the Akita City official website

 • Store name: Kushizaru Akita store

-• Address: 4-2-31 Omachi, Akita City, Akita Prefecture 010-0921
+• Address: 4-2-31 Omachi, Akita City, Akita Prefecture, 010-0921

 • Phone number: 018-838-1039